atlanticwave-sdx/sdx-docs/source/sdx_deploy_multi_server.rst

 ================

 In order to be able to run this step-by-step, you need to have:

-- all vms above created and running.
+- All vms above created and running.
 For the setup documented here, Debian 11 was utilized
 - Docker installed each server (https://docs.docker.com/engine/install/debian/)
 - Servers should have proper firewall rules in place to allow communication,